 budget ($): Hotel Balilla The hotel has air-conditioned rooms with a desk, a safety deposit box, a flat-screen TV and a private bathroom with a bidet.
 There are continental or à la carte breakfast.

-Testaccio is located off of the main tourist path over on the south side of the city.
-Formerly a working-class district, Testaccio was slowly transformed from into a popular food destinations, full of restaurants, bars, clubs, and good nightlife.
-This is an excellent part of town if you want to sample everyday Roman life outside of the most touristy parts of the city.
+Testaccio is located off of the main tourist path over on the south side of the city, making it a great base to sample everyday Roman life.
+Formerly a working-class district, Testaccio was slowly transformed from into a popular food destinations, full of restaurants, bars, clubs, and lively nightlife.

 Testaccio was one of the Roman Empire’s major trade hubs.
 You can find a small hill, Monte Testaccio, which is home to 53 million broken amphorae (wine jars).
 The hill is set right next to the ancient Tiber River port, and the warehouses.

-Testaccio is home to the covered market, Mercato Testaccio.
-Here you’ll find all kinds of fabulous Italian produce at excellent prices.
-It’s a great place to buy something authentic as a gift or just for yourself.
-The market is also a great place to enjoy top-quality Italian food at bargain prices in the cluster of cafes and restaurants surrounding the market.
+Testaccio has an excellent food scene.
+It is home to the covered market, Mercato Testaccio, where you can find all kinds of fabulous Italian produce at affordable prices.
+There are also top-quality Italian food in the cluster of cafes and restaurants surrounding the market.

 You can also find Città dell’altra Economia, which was once part of Rome’s old slaughterhouse, now home to social and cultural events, summer music festivals and organic food markets.